 Taberna la Mina has undergone a bit of a face lift since opening in 1949, but still serves all the classics.

 Icy vermouth on tap pairs perfectly with clams, mussels, artichokes and pinchos morunos (pork skewers marinated in a flavorsome spice blend).
 Occasionally, they offer up specialty items like fresh barnacles and cecina (salt cured beef) on toast.
 They also have a lovely terrace outside, where you can enjoy the low-key bustle of Chamberí.

 6. Bar Sierra

-Loved by students, Bar Sierra (Calle de Galileo, 41) offers a heaping plate of bravioli (fried potatoes with both a spicy red sauce and garlic aioli) for the price of a beer.
+Loved by students, Bar Sierra offers a heaping plate of bravioli (fried potatoes with both spicy red bravas sauce and garlic aioli) for the price of a beer.
 How can so much food be served for free?
 It’s a mystery that continues to impress locals.

-It’s not gourmet, by any means, but the bar is always packed for a reason: they’ve perfected the art of cheap and greasy tapas.
+It’s not gourmet, by any means, but the bar is always packed for a reason: they’ve perfected the art of cheap, greasy, and delicious tapas.
 Little empanadas, beef sliders, lacón on toast (Galician-style pork shoulder), and croquettes are served abundantly—and all for just pennies.